bbc/newslabs-docs/docs/World-Service-Nairobi.md

 CANDY stands for "CPS and Dynamic", it integrates the Content Production System (CPS) with the Dynamic Semantic Publishing system (DSP).

-The Content Store API is a production platform, used internally by the BBC.
+The Content Store API is a production platform, used internally by the BBC on the BBC website and in BBC mobile apps.

+In addition to English, the Content Store includes articles written in a range of languages.

 [Check out the documentation for the Content Store API](CANDY.html) to get started.

-## Sample Video & Audio Content
+### Sample Video & Audio Content

 You can get images by using the Juicer and Content APIs (which return images associated with articles).